In the world of politics, business and personal development, leadership isn’t just a buzzword—it’s the cornerstone of success.

 I often look at businesses that fail or significant cities with persistent crime, corruption, and poverty problems that never go away as examples.

 What thoughts, beliefs, and actions, or lack thereof, created the problem?
-My next question is, what new ideas, opinions, and steps must be designed to get things on track?
+My next question is: what new ideas, opinions, and steps are needed to get things on track?

 To be clear here, anybody can be in leadership positions, such as: